-Level Who Roles Local Local Growers, contractors, transport operators, nurseries, bee keepers etc. Managing risk associated with on-orchard and any other activities that could increase risks associated with Psa-V; routine monitoring and reporting. onal Regional Coordinators / Regional Groups Facilitating communication and supporting local groups; working with Growers to achieve voluntary compliance; monitoring the regional situation and raising any issues that need to be addressed; readiness planning.
-Regional Post-Harvest Operators Working with their Growers (e.g., routine monitoring, compliance with movement controls; providing technical advice to Growers and working with them to achieve voluntary compliance).
+Level Who Roles Local Local growers, contractors, transport operators, nurseries, bee keepers, etc. Managing risk associated with on-orchard and any other activities that could increase risks associated with Psa-V; routine monitoring and reporting.
+Regional Regional Coordinators / Regional Groups such as KiwiNET Facilitating communication and supporting local groups; working with growers to achieve voluntary compliance; monitoring the regional situation and raising any issues that need to be addressed; readiness planning.
+Regi Post-harvest Operators Working with their growers (e.g., routine monitoring; compliance with movement controls; providing technical advice to growers and working with them to achieve voluntary compliance).
 Zespri and other marketers Communication and awareness; research and development; technical transfer; grower support.
 NZKGI Grower support services National KVH Leading implementation of this plan; driving Psa-V research and development efforts; undertaking risk analysis and developing recommended best practice; targeted monitoring and reporting of monitoring information; overall readiness and initial response; leading management of wild kiwifruit and abandoned orchards; supporting regional coordination; communication and awareness; taking action in extreme situations of noncompliance.